Testimonials let you show off the good side of your business.

 - What about your service delivery surprised them?

 - How did they find the experience of working with you?

 - Would they recommend you to their friends or colleagues?

-Edit your testimonials.
+4. Edit your testimonials.
 That doesn’t mean rewriting them completely but you may need to make them more succinct.
 Pick out the best parts to create a shorter, more powerful testimonial.

 “Belinda Weaver, Owner of Copywrite Matters, August 2011” is so much more believable than “Business Owner, 2011”.

 A testimonial is a story and it’s stories that help us connect.
-By guiding your customers a little more you can you get the makings of really powerful story.
+By guiding your customers a little more you can you get the makings of a really powerful story.
 A story in which you are the hero.